Borrowed Chords Explained: Modal Mixture for Songwriters

 Is modal mixture the same as borrowed chords?

 Yes.
 Modal mixture, modal interchange and borrowed chords all describe the same technique of pulling chords from the parallel major or minor key into your progression.
+It is one of the most useful ideas to take from music modes into everyday songwriting.

 Get the studio newsletter